Clinical UM Guideline

 Radiofrequency Neurolysis

-A number of clinical studies evaluating the clinical utility of RF neurolysis for TN have been published in the peer-reviewed medical literature.
+A number of clinical studies evaluating the clinical utility of RF neurolysis for trigeminal neuralgia have been published in the peer-reviewed medical literature.
 These studies include four prospective, uncontrolled clinical trials (Mathews, 2000; Scrivani, 1999; Taha, 1995; Zakrzewska, 1999) and one retrospective, uncontrolled chart review (Kanpolat, 2001).
 Three additional retrospective comparative studies examined the efficacy of RF neurolysis, as compared with other established treatment modalities, including microvascular decompression (MVD), balloon microcompression (BMC), glycerol rhizotomy (GR), partial trigeminal rhizotomy (PTR), neurectomy and alcohol block (Oturai, 1996; Taha, 1996).
 A literature search did not identify any placebo-controlled studies.
 The major outcome measures were largely subjective and included pain relief, recurrence rates and side effects (such as facial numbness/degree of sensory loss), trigeminal motor dysfunction, and nerve deficits.

 In these studies, 83-99% of participants treated with RF neurolysis experienced initial complete pain relief.
 Taha and Tew (1996) reported initial success rates of 98% for RF ablation and MVD with recurrence rates of 20% and 15% for RF neurolysis and MVD, respectively.
 RF neurolysis resulted in similar initial success rates as observed with BMC, GR and PTR.
 Pain recurrence rates were highest for GR (54%), followed by RF neurolysis (20% to 23%), BMC (21%), PTR (18%), and MVD (15%).
 Initial success rates and recurrence rates were lower for neurectomy and alcohol block (42%) compared to RF neurolysis, with comparable incidence of complications (Oturai, 1996).
 Repeat procedures increased long-term efficacy in three studies (Kanpolat, 2001; Mathews, 2000; Scrivani, 1999).
 Long-term safety data from prospective uncontrolled and retrospective clinical studies are available for a time frame of 6 months to 20 years.
-Although these studies have methodological limitations and variations in study design, the data suggest that RF neurolysis is a relatively effective treatment option for those with TN with few serious, irreversible complications.
+Although these studies have methodological limitations and variations in study design, the data suggest that RF neurolysis is a relatively effective treatment option for those with trigeminal neuralgia with few serious, irreversible complications.

 Zakrzewska and colleagues (2011) reviewed the literature for RF as compared with MVD treatments.
 Ablative procedures result in sensory loss, and MVD carries a 0.2-0.4% risk of mortality with a 2-4% chance of ipsilateral hearing loss.
 However, both procedures provided pain relief: 50% in RF and 70% in MVD over 14 years.

-Another meta-analysis of 14 studies compared the clinical utility of three percutaneous treatments for TN; RF, glycerol rhizotomy (GR) and balloon compression (BC); each treatment aims to injure the trigeminal nerve by targeted injury to the nerve fibers.
+Another meta-analysis of 14 studies compared the clinical utility of three percutaneous treatments for trigeminal neuralgia; RF, glycerol rhizotomy (GR) and balloon compression (BC); each treatment aims to injure the trigeminal nerve by targeted injury to the nerve fibers.
 The comparisons of RF versus GR comprised 2518 individuals and showed that RF was associated with a statistically significant higher odds of immediate pain relief (odds ratio [OR]=2.65; 95% confidence interval [CI], 1.29 to 5.44) when compared to GR.
 The RF group also had a statistically significant higher risk of anesthesia in the trigeminal distribution (OR=4.73; 95% CI, 2.25 to 9.96) and a lower risk for herpes eruption (OR=0.30; 95% CI, 0.17 to 0.56).
 Compared to BC, RF did not show significant differences between the two groups (n=3183).
-Authors conclude that RF is as good as, or better than, other widely used percutaneous treatments for TN (Texakalidis, 2019).
+Authors conclude that RF is as good as, or better than, other widely used percutaneous treatments for trigeminal neuralgia (Texakalidis, 2019).

 Pulsed Radiofrequency Therapy

-Li and colleagues (2012) reported a prospective randomized controlled study (RCT) of 60 subjects with TN to compare treatment with continuous RF (CRF) or PRF combined with CRF to the Gasserian ganglion (GG).
-Subjects were randomized into three groups receiving either 75°C CRF for 120s (seconds) to 180s (SCRF group), 75°C CRF for 240s to 300s (LCRF group), or 42°C PRF for 10 minutes followed by 75°C CRF for 120s to 180s (PCRF group).
+Li and colleagues (2012) reported a prospective randomized controlled study (RCT) of 60 participants with trigeminal neuralgia to compare treatment with continuous RF (CRF) or PRF combined with CRF to the Gasserian ganglion (GG).
+Participants were randomized into three groups receiving either 75°C CRF for 120s (seconds) to 180s (SCRF group), 75°C CRF for 240s to 300s (LCRF group), or 42°C PRF for 10 minutes followed by 75°C CRF for 120s to 180s (PCRF group).
 Participants were assessed for pain intensity, quality of life (QOL), and intensity of facial dysesthesia at baseline, at 7 days, and at 3, 6, and 12 months after the procedure.
 The efficacy in pain relief was most significant 7 days after treatment, and there were no significant differences between groups.
 After 12 months, greater than 70% of those in each group had complete pain relief, and the QOL in all three groups had increased significantly compared to baseline.
 The authors concluded that PRF combined with CRF can achieve comparable pain relief to those who receive CRF alone; however, shorter exposure of CRF could result in less destruction of the target tissue.
 Although the outcomes of this study are promising, larger studies with longer follow-up are needed to validate the clinical efficacy of treatment using RF combined with PRF.

-Chua and colleagues (2012) conducted a retrospective review of 36 individuals treated for TN with PRF.
+Chua and colleagues (2012) conducted a retrospective review of 36 individuals treated for trigeminal neuralgia with PRF.
 The researchers conducted telephonic follow-up interviews for 34 participants.
 From the retrospective review of the documented clinical results of all 34 individuals, the percentages of those who showed excellent pain relief (greater than or equal to 80% pain relief) at 2, 6, and 12 months were 73.5% (25/34), 61.8% (21/34), and 55.9% (19/34), respectively; those with satisfactory pain relief (50-80% pain relief) at 2, 6, and 12 months were 14.7% (5/34), 17.6% (6/34), and 17.6% (6/34), respectively; and those showing less than satisfactory pain relief (less than 50% pain relief) at 2, 6, and 12 months were 11.8% (4/34), 20.6% (7/34), and 23.5% (8/34), respectively.
-No complications were reported, and no subjects required hospitalization.
-The authors acknowledged that more research is required to qualify PRF for TN as an accepted treatment modality.
+No complications were reported, and no individuals required hospitalization.
+The authors acknowledged that more research is required to qualify PRF for trigeminal neuralgia as an accepted treatment modality.

-Sridharan and Sivaramakrishnan (2017) performed a meta-analysis to compare the efficacy of various interventions for refractory TN.
+Sridharan and Sivaramakrishnan (2017) performed a meta-analysis to compare the efficacy of various interventions for refractory trigeminal neuralgia.
 For radiofrequency-related interventions, the authors included four RCTs (n=196).
 The authors found that continuous radiofrequency (alone or in combination with pulsed radiofrequency) was more effective than pulsed radiofrequency alone, including high voltage pulsed radiofrequency.
 However, the authors noted that the quality of evidence was low, and high-quality trials are needed to generalize the findings.

 In 2019, Wu and colleagues published a systematic review and meta-analysis on the efficacy and safety of RF ablation for the treatment of trigeminal neuralgia.
 The authors included 34 studies (n=3558) on CRF, PRF and combined CRF and pulsed radiofrequency (CCPRF).
 A total of 79.4% of the studies were considered low quality.
 They concluded that CCPRF has the potential to have clinical utility, but further RCTs are needed before any recommendations can be made.

 In 2023, Mansano and colleagues conducted an RCT which enrolled 30 participants with classical trigeminal neuralgia who had failed to respond to drug treatment.
 Participants were randomized 1:1 into one of two groups, a thermal RF or a control group.
 Following sensory and motor stimulation, the group received RF at 75°C for 60 seconds.
 The primary outcomes were the Numerical Rating Scale (NRS), the 36-Item Short-Form Health Survey questionnaire, and anticonvulsant dose.
 After 1 month, the mean NRS score decreased from 9.2 to 0.7 in the RF group and from 8.9 to 5.8 in the sham group, this reduction was measurable within 1 day of the procedure and remained significant throughout the first month.
-After 1 month, participants were permitted to change groups, 1 participant from the RF group and 12 from the control group crossed-over, after which time the pain reduction was similar between the groups.
+After 1 month, participants were permitted to change groups, 1 participant from the RF group and 12 from the control group crossed over, after which time the pain reduction was similar between the groups.
 The SF-36 scores demonstrated improvement in the first 30 days following the procedure, these differences diminished for the remaining 11 months of the study’s follow-up period after cross-over was permitted.
 Similarly, there was a significant reduction in the use of anticonvulsants within the first 30 days following RF, whereas the remaining 11 months showed no statistical difference.
 Authors conclude that, “these results support using radiofrequency nerve ablation as at treatment for refractory trigeminal neuralgia.”

 Systematic reviews and meta-analyses continue to support the efficacy of RF ablation as a treatment for trigeminal neuralgia with mixed conclusions regarding the efficacy of PRF therapy (Garcia-Isidoro; 2021; Orhurhu, 2020; Texakalidis, 2021; Zhang, 2022).